vtexdocs/help-center-content/docs/tutorials/en/how-to-use-messages-on-your-io-apps.md

 ---
-title: How to use Messages on your IO apps
+title: 'How to use Messages on your IO apps'
 id: tfvQmmt8Ozr95nLnQRQT1
 status: DRAFT
 createdAt: 2019-02-08T16:54:01.853Z